GiovannyRamirez/learn-postgresql/example_design/02_medium_clone.md

   - _user_id_: Integer, with autoincrement and, it will be primary key
   - _username_: Varchar, always need a value, so its not null
+  - _email_: Varchar, Varchar, always need a value, so its not null
+  - _password_: Varchar, Varchar, always need a value, so its not null
   - _name_: Varchar, always need a value, so its not null
   - _role_: Varchar, also, it can not be null
   - _gender_: Varchar, also not null